Hey there, Delilah

-I love, of course, The Beatles, Michael Jackson, Bruce Springsteen.
+I love, of course, The Beatles, Michael Jackson, and Bruce Springsteen.
 And then The Strokes, Panic! at the Disco – I really love The Weeknd.
 Those are the main influences, I’d say, but then there’s always something that comes along, or some song or some artist that you kind of get into.
-And I’ve got a solo project that I just started called Million Miler, it’s like 80s vibe, synth-pop stuff and I put out a full album called MILLY in May, which is out on Spotify.
-I’ve been listening to a ton of 80s music, I’ve got all these 80s playlists that I’m making on my Spotify and stuff.
+And I’ve got a solo project called Million Miler, it’s like 1980s vibe, synth-pop stuff and I put out a full album called MILLY which is out on Spotify.
+I’ve been listening to a ton of 1980s music, I’ve got all these 1980s playlists that I’m making on my Spotify and stuff.
 And I’m producing a lot as well, I’ve got a record label called Humans Were Here and I’m doing a lot of producing and writing for other artists with my label.
-I signed a duo, a boy and a girl that sing these beautiful love songs, they are called Fairview.
-And the artists are all very different.
-They’re very diverse.
 So it’s kind of fun for me as a writer to be able not to just have to write Plain White T’s songs all the time.
 I can do punk rock for my other band, TLB, so I get not just to be stuck in one box, I get to dabble in all these different little aspects of different genres and songwriting.
 So it’s good to have different influences – and you can think like “Oh, so you like The Weeknd and you like Panic! at the Disco?
 And how does it relate to The Strokes or whatever?”.
 But I get all of those influences out in different places and that makes sense.

 Really?
 Holy Cow!